-I love being able to touch the screens to make them function the way I want them to.
-When I am reading on my iPhone for example I something have to expand the screen to make print appear larger so I can read it (my eyes are getting old – I need bifocals).
+I llove being able to touch the screens to make them function the way I want them to.
+When I am reading on my iPhone for example I something have to expand the screen to make print appear larger on sites like https://www.iparentinglife.com/urbansitter-reviews so I can read it (my eyes are getting old – I need bifocals).

 Having touch screens are great but there is a draw back – they get dirty easily.
 Especially when my kids handle my iPad.
 The screen is smudgy and gross.